virginiayoung/Project2-MIST4610/README.md

 Justification: Calculating the average rating for each genre allows managers to gain insight into audeince preferences and market trends.
 It can allow the manager to optimize their rating by aligning their movie with market trends and audience preferences.
 This can allow them to increase their revenue.
 Movies with higher ratings generally have a higher revenue.

-# Query 2: Create a procedure that takes multiple paramters to filter movies by genre and range of release years
+# Query 2: Create a procedure that takes multiple parameters to filter movies by genre and range of release years
 <img width="282" alt="Screenshot 2024-12-02 at 7 32 54 PM" src="https://github.com/user-attachments/assets/c81d81f0-cf19-44c4-a16b-cc99dd3b559f">
 <img width="286" alt="Screenshot 2024-12-02 at 7 33 10 PM" src="https://github.com/user-attachments/assets/52074616-76c9-4119-81de-dc655b9de324">